 The most iconic moment is the last, that close-up of Garbo as she stands at a ship’s aft, hair windswept, unflinching eyes focused on the distance.
 A bar in Paris had a wall of TV monitors that each featured news announcements from different countries, in different languages, of Garbo’s death.
 All ended in synchronization to the actress’s image in the conclusion to “Queen Christina.”
 The camera adored her.
 The press in her heyday had nicknamed her “The Face.”
 The face aged splendidly.
 My French tutor said of Greta Garbo that she had a look recognizable in the present, be it on the street or on the metro, at the Champs Elysees or at the Garnier Opera.
 We were perusing a Garbo memorial issue of Elle magazine.
 Garbo in beret, Garbo in flapper hat, Garbo in a bob… in every photograph, the woman exuded the timelessness of style.

 Nobody could have predicted during the making of “Flesh and the Devil” the legend the Swedish Sphinx would become.
 When she had arrived in Hollywood, MGM didn’t know what to do with her.
 Studio head, Louis B. Mayer, ordered her to lose weight, scolding, “In America, men don’t like fat women.”
-The publicity department then promoted her as the modern athletic female before tailoring her into the archetype that would be her trademark – a European exotic, one whose sculptural features and imperial carriage harken the heroine of a 19th century roman à clef, an ice princess, her façade turned to jelly in the heat of passion.
+The publicity department then promoted her as the modern athletic female before tailoring her into the archetype that would be her trademark – a European exotic, one whose sculptural features and imperial carriage conjure the heroine of a 19th-century roman à clef, an ice princess, her façade turned to jelly in the heat of passion.
 This anachronism was a hit with audiences, and through the 1930s, on account of America’s need to escape the Depression, her heavy accent in talkies all the more captured a hankering for romance and chivalry.